Supersymmetric indices factorize: Wormholes and factorization in supergravity

 This leads to the very reasonable rule that only supersymmetric geometries contribute to the gravitational path integral with supersymmetric boundary conditions.
-This already rules out wormholes.
-In general, the existence of a Killing spinor implies the existence of a Killing vector.
-We do not expect generic wormholes to have any symmetry, something which is certainly true in two dimensions.
-In particular, for example, none of the Euclidean wormholes considered by Maldacena and Maoz \cite{Maldacena:2004rf} are supersymmetric.\footnote{An exception to this rule are supersymmetric wormholes with non-compact sections \cite{Anabalon:2020loe} although its not clear whether they contribute to any observable.} Therefore, our arguments show that spacetime wormholes do not contribute to the value of the index (probed by single-boundary path integrals) nor to its statistics (probed by multi-boundary path integrals).
+This already rules out wormholes, since they are described by trumpets near the boundaries.
+Therefore, our arguments show that spacetime wormholes do not contribute to the value of the index (probed by single-boundary path integrals) nor to its statistics (probed by multi-boundary path integrals).
 This might give the idea that supersymmetric states decouple from generic states, although we will see an example in the next section that this cannot be so simple.

 We would like to comment on a subtlety in higher dimensions.
 In general, the contributions from spacetime wormholes are not saddle points and therefore the whole idea of performing a one-loop calculation is not well-defined.
 We can go around this issue in two dimensions, where the dilaton is simply a Lagrange multiplier, but the situation in higher dimensions is more complicated.
 In a more careful treatement, the procedure outlined above can be combined with the constrained instanton approach of \cite{Cotler:2020lxj,Cotler:2021cqa}.
 This procedure consists of rewriting the exact path integral as a sum over constrained instantons with a well-defined metric (which are not precisely solutions of the equations of motion).
 Then, our discussion applies for the calculation of one-loop determinants around these constrained solutions.
 With this caveat in mind, we expect our conclusion that spacetime wormholes do not affect supersymmetric quantities to hold true.